 Certain over-the-counter medications can affect your immune system, so tell your pharmacist about all the medications you’re taking.
 For example, melatonin increases the cells in your immune system that commonly cause an immune response.
 This increase of cells can put people with lupus at an increased risk of a flare.
 There are many other over the counter medications that can cause lupus symptoms or flares.
 It’s very important to tell your pharmacist at Amber Specialty Pharmacy about all of your medications.
 Always be sure to ask how your medications will affect your lupus symptoms.

 One common lupus symptom is photosensitivity.
 Photosensitivity means you are more sensitive to sunlight.
 Sun exposure can cause a rash and can cause other lupus symptoms to flare.
 You may want to avoid direct sunlight and limit your exposure to harsh UV rays.
 If you are outside, stay covered with hats or shade umbrellas.
 Lightweight clothing with long sleeves can offer additional protection.
 Always wear sunscreen with broad-spectrum UV protection.

 Stay in Contact with Your Medical Team

 If you are diagnosed with lupus, it’s important to stay in contact with your medical team.
 Be proactive with regular medical checkups.
 Your doctor can help you prevent lupus flare-ups and manage your condition.

-It’s also important that you stay in contact with your pharmacist at Amber Pharmacy.
+It’s also important that you stay in contact with your pharmacist at Amber Specialty Pharmacy.
 You may need to adjust your medication as your symptoms change or flare.
-Amber Pharmacy’s Rheumatology Center of Excellence focuses on inflammatory conditions.
+Amber Specialty Pharmacy’s Rheumatology Center of Excellence focuses on inflammatory conditions.
 The clinical experts on this team are available 24 hours, 7 days a week to help you manage your lupus symptoms.
 For additional support, Lupus Research Alliance can connect you with a community of people who are living with lupus.